vadimtsushko/objectory/doc/quick_tour.md

 }
 ```

-So firstly we define class for embedded object BlogComment, then in class Article define getter for list of comments.
+So firstly we define the class for the embedded object BlogComment,
+and then in class Article we define a getter for a list of comments.
-Getter invokes factory of PersistentList class, with reference on persistent object, type of elements for list and name of property as parameters.
+The getter invokes `getPersistentList`, a factory of PersistentList class,
+with a reference on persistent object, type of elements for list and name of property as parameters.

 In MongoDB such a document may look like:

   { "_id" : ObjectId("5075084ec1058b6801000001"), "title" : "My first article", "body" : "It's been a hard days night", "comments" : [    {       "body" : "great article, dude",         "date" : ISODate("2012-10-06T04:15:20Z") },     {"body" : "It is lame, sweety" } ], "author" : { "ns" : "Author", "id" : ObjectId("5075084ec1058b6801000000") } }

 Embedded lists may contain elements of concrete mongodb types, embedded documents or linked documents.